FrazerSeymour/Code-Golf/README.md

 ## Vim Golf

-- Correct the first 50 common misspellings (accomodate to idiosyncracy) from the [Oxford Living Dictionary's list](https://en.oxforddictionaries.com/spelling/common-misspellings).
+- Correct the first 50 common misspellings (from `accomodate` to `idiosyncracy`) from the [Oxford Living Dictionary's list](https://en.oxforddictionaries.com/spelling/common-misspellings).
     - A file of them can be found [here](challenges/vim.txt).

 **Scoring**: Total bytes of code.